Ringette: Equipment

 Ringette sticks are straight and have tapered ends with metal or plastic drag-tips designed with grooves to increase the lift and velocity of the wrist shot.
 Sticks must conform to specific rules including those which determine the acceptable measurements for the taper and face of the stick.
 The stick and the tip must also meet the minimum width measurements.
-Sticks are reinforced to withstand the bodyweight of a player - a ring carrier leans heavily on the stick to prevent opposing players from removing the ring.
+Sticks are reinforced to withstand the body weight of a player – a ring carrier leans heavily on the stick to prevent opposing players from removing the ring.

 Ringette facemasks are designed to meet ringette's specific safety requirements and are available in different styles for both goaltenders and other players.
 In the case of the traditional wire cage ringette masks in North America, the bars are shaped like triangles rather than squares and are designed so that the end of a ringette stick cannot enter the mask.
 Similar North American designs exist but must meet certain safety specifications required by the CSA Group (formerly the Canadian Standards Association or "CSA").
 European ringette cage and bar styles may differ.
 Some players wear clear plastic shields but half-visors are illegal.
 Some masks are a combination of a shield and tightly spaced wires or similar.
-At all levels, ringette players must wear a pelvic protector, essentially the female equivalent of a jockstrap, known colloquially as a "jill" or "jillstrap".
+At all levels, ringette players must wear a pelvic protector.

 Goaltenders

-Goalies in ringette now use equipment that is mostly interchangeable with that used in ice hockey.
+Goalies in ringette use protective equipment that is similar to the equipment used in ice hockey.
 While ice hockey goaltending equipment is used, there are a few differences.
-For example, goalies in ringette must wear leg pads resembling those used in ice hockey and utilize the same goalie skates and goalie stick as goalies in hockey.
+For example, goalies in ringette wear leg pads and use the same goalie skates and goalie stick as goalies in hockey.
 Nonetheless, goalies are required to wear a combination of a ringette-approved helmet, facemask, and throat protector.
-Moreover, they must also wear genital protection, chest and arm protector, and pants.
+Moreover, they must also wear genital protection, chest and arm protectors, and pants.

 On the free hand, also known as the glove side, a glove known as a "catcher" or simply a "glove" is worn.
-For their glove side, goaltenders may use an ice hockey trapper, an ice hockey blocker, and/or a ringette goalie trapper a.k.a.
+For their glove side, goaltenders may use an ice hockey trapper, an ice hockey blocker, a glove like a player's glove or lacrosse glove, or a ringette goalie trapper a.k.a.
 "Keely glove", named after a Keely Brown, a former goalie of Canada's national ringette team who helped create the sport's first design.
 A custom prosthetic Keely glove design has been developed for a one-handed goalie.